hortongn/GitHub_Code_of_Conduct_Identifier/README.md

 1. On the Repository Sets page, clicked the `Create New Repository Set` button.
 1. On the New Repository Set page
     * Entered the name "Open source sample set" for the new set
-    * Pasted in a list of GitHub repositories in login/name format (the list of repositories can be found at ...)
+    * Pasted in a list of GitHub repositories in login/name format (https://raw.githubusercontent.com/hortongn/GitHub_Code_of_Conduct_Identifier/main/public/hackernoon_repos.txt)
     * Clicked the `Create Repository Set` button.
 The application created a new "set" that includes all of the entered GitHub repositories.
 1. On the Repository Set page, clicked the "Run this set" button.
 The application created a new background job to find codes of conduct for each GitHub repository in the set.
 The job called two services:
     * search for text